zama-ai/concrete-ml/docs/guides/hybrid-models.md

 hybrid_model.init_client(path_to_clients=path_to_clients)
 ```

-When the client application is ready to make inference requests to the server, it must set the operation mode of the `HybridFHEModel` instance to `HybridFHEMode.REMOTE`:
+When the client application is ready to make inference requests to the server, set the operation mode of the `HybridFHEModel` instance to `HybridFHEMode.REMOTE`:

 <!--pytest-codeblocks:skip-->